sighupio/fury-kubernetes-opa/katalog/gatekeeper/README.md

 ## Fury Setup

-This module can easily added to your existing Fury setup adding to your `Furyfile.yml`:
+This module can easily be added to your existing Fury setup adding to your `Furyfile.yml`:

 ```yml
 bases: